Building a Strong Tech Team on a Limited Budget

 Technical versatility is a big win at this stage.
 For instance, hiring full-stack developers enables your team to ship end-to-end features with minimal dependencies.
 Many startups also see early success by bringing in React or Python developers first, thanks to their adaptability and strong community support.

-Finally, beyond coding skills, prioritize mindset.
-The best hires for an early-stage startup tech team are problem-solvers who can navigate ambiguity, experiment with confidence, and execute with discipline.
-These traits fuel both innovation and consistency, two pillars of sustainable scaling.
+Beyond coding skills, prioritize mindset.
+The best hires for an early-stage startup tech team are problem-solvers who can:

 The Underrated Advantage: Pre-Trained Talent from Emerging Markets